lukaszlew/baduk-book/README.md

 ## Exercises

+There are several possible setups for exercises:
 - Variant 1: Move is given, the reader is to guess which principle was driving the move, which principle applied but has less importance.
 - Variant 2: Several good and bad moves are given.
 The reader is to separate them and find principles for all of them.
+- Variant 3: Find a move for a given principle.

+In principle exercises, there should be as little tactical reading as possible.

 ## AI use